-Most of the remainder is from countries such as Iraq, Libya and Iran where oil supply is constrained only by political instability, not an actual desire to cut output.
+Most of the remainder is from countries such as Iraq, Libya, and Iran where oil supply is constrained only by political instability, not an actual desire to cut output.

 Over the next 5-10 years, OPEC countries will be less able to influence prices because of stronger supply outside the organization.
-At the same time, cartel members would need to scale production back to avoid an oversupply in the world’s oil market.
+At the same time, cartel members will need to scale production back to avoid an oversupply in the world’s oil market.

 The problem is that OPEC seems fragile enough that any attempt to reduce output and cut oil prices may cause a collapse.
 Either way, the U.S. and China will make OPEC irrelevant in the near future.